Onitsiky/poja-cli/README.md

 ### Configure your database

-Use `--with-database=posgres|sqlite|none`.
+Use `--with-database=postgres|non-poja-managed-postgres|sqlite`.
-In particular, `none` is handy if you want to use an already existing Postgres, that you will manually reference through custom Java env vars.
+In particular, `non-poja-managed-postgres` is handy if you want to use an already existing Postgres, that you will manually reference through custom Java env vars.

 If you want POJA to fully manage Postgres: from creation, to operations -- scale-in, scale-out to zero, DDoS protection, regular backups -- to deletion.
 Then do as follows before running the `CD compute` action: